joevisco1/BackProp/README.md

 𝑏
 z=w⋅x+b

+Where:

-Input is a feature vector
+x ∈ ℝ³ is the scaled borrower feature vector
-𝑥
-∈
-𝑅
-3
-x∈R
-3

-Parameters are a weight vector 𝑤
+w ∈ ℝ³ is the weight vector

-∈
-𝑅
-3
-w∈R
-3
+b is the bias

+z is a scalar representing the model’s raw “risk score”

-The dot product measures how strongly features align with learned weights
+The dot product determines how strongly the input aligns with the learned weights — effectively defining a hyperplane separating “good loan” vs “bad loan.”

-Output
-𝑧
-z defines a hyperplane separating “good loan” vs “bad loan”

-Probability:
+Probability (Sigmoid)
 𝑝
 =
 𝜎